-The record generated top ten singles followed by sold out tours throughout the world for years.
+The record generated top ten singles followed by sold out tours throughout the world.
 This momentum remained with every proceeding RATT album to include their most recent release of “Infestation” in 2010.
-Their last recording from that time in 1991 is Ratt “81-91" of which marked the end of an era, and to the chagrin of many die hard metal fans who seemingly could never get enough of Pearcy, it seemed to mark the end to a self-proclaimed “dynasty of rough & tough metal” that ruled the better part of the 80s.
+Their last recording from that time in 1991 is Ratt “81-91″ of which marked the end of an era, and to the chagrin of many die hard metal fans who seemingly could never get enough of Pearcy, it seemed to mark the end to a self-proclaimed “dynasty of rough & tough metal” that ruled the better part of the 80s.

-Added to his list of achievements in acting is 2002’s Cult Horror Classic, “Camp Utopia” with Pearcy playing the notorious camp slasher and cult leader, Timothy Bach.
+Added to his list of achievements is 2002’s Cult Horror Classic, “Camp Utopia” with Pearcy playing the notorious camp slasher and cult leader, Timothy Bach.

-Pearcy’s most recent exploration away from music is as a New York Times Best Selling author, “SEX, DRUGS, RATT ‘n’ ROLL… My Life in Rock” by Stephen Pearcy.
+Pearcy’s continued exploration away from music is as a New York Times Best Selling Author, “SEX, DRUGS, RATT ‘n’ ROLL… My Life in Rock” by Stephen Pearcy.
 Hailed as “A jaw-dropping tell-all from the lead singer of the 1980s supergroup Ratt: the groupies, the trashed hotel rooms, the drugs—and just how much you can get away with when you’re one of the biggest hair metal stars of all time.”

-Today, he heads Top Fuel World Entertainment, as CEO, which he founded in 1995.
-He continues to write, record and produce new music, music for tv and movies continue..
+Today, he heads Top Fuel Entertainment, as CEO.
+He continues to write, record and produce new music.
 As well as, perform in his own solo band!

 The Pearcy legacy is here to stay.
 His fans are loyal and always wanting more of him…after all, he is the original “Wanted Man”.